blocksmither/ttest/README.md

 WATCHER
 ========
-This script keeps track of a price and prints everytime there is a change in price (It shows that changes in the SDK show faster and are more consistent)
+This script keeps track of a price and prints everytime there is a change in price

     $ python watcher.py